-Daemen is currently accepting applications for Spring 2015.
+Daemen is currently accepting applications for Fall 2015.

 We are pleased to offer all full time Master in Public Health students a 30% discount off tuition costs for each of their full-time semesters of 9 credits or more.